 Discovery Trail is a 1 mile moderately trafficked loop trail located near Bishop, California that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

 Great trail to take, especially if you don't have all day, Plus the classic Bristlecone Tree shot is located here